Symmetry invariance of conservation laws of partial differential equations: Preliminaries

 \section{Preliminaries}

 Consider an $N$th-order system of PDEs

 with $m$ dependent variables $u^\alpha$, $\alpha=1,\ldots,m$, and $n+1$ independent variables $t,x^i$, $i=1,\ldots,n$, where $\p^k u$ denotes all $k$th order partial derivatives of $u$ with respect to $t$ and $x^i$.
-The PDE system \eqref{pde} is {\em normal} if each PDE is expressed in a solved form for some leading derivative of $u$ such that all other terms in the system contain neither the leading derivative nor its differential consequences.
-As seen in the examples in \secref{examples}, all typical PDE systems arising in physical applications are normal.
+A partial derivative of $u$ in the PDE system \eqref{pde} is a {\em leading derivative} \cite{Sch98,Sch07} if no differential consequences of it appear in the system.
+The PDE system \eqref{pde} will be called {\em normal} if the $M$ PDEs can be expressed in a solved form in terms of a set of leading derivatives of $u$ with respect to a single independent variable (after a point transformation if necessary) such that the right-hand side of each PDE does not contain any of these derivatives and their differential consequences.
+As seen in the examples in \secref{examples}, typical PDE systems (without differential identities) arising in physical applications are normal.

 A {\em conservation law} \cite{Olv,2ndbook} of a given PDE system \eqref{pde} is a total space-time divergence expression that vanishes on the solution space $\E$ of the system,